soehest/gentoo/README.md

+## Notice: 21-02-2017 ##
+## Repo is currently not maintained.
+I have not been using Gentoo Linux for 3-4 years, and can not find the time to keep up with python changes.
+Thanks to all who participated. ##

 # Experimental Gentoo Linux Ebuilds #

 This Git repository contains experimental ebuilds for [Gentoo Linux](http://www.gentoo.org/).
 At this time it consists of the following ebuilds